McKenzie Yei

 He previously played for the PNG Hunters and the Central Queensland Capras in the QLD Cup.

 Career

 Yei made his international debut for Papua New Guinea in their 24-14 victory over Fiji in the 2022 Pacific Test.

 In the second group stage match at the 2021 Rugby League World Cup, Yei was sent to the sin bin for a dangerous high tackle during Papua New Guinea's 32-16 victory over the Cook Islands.

+Oldham R.L.F.C.

+On 26 April 2024 it was reported that he had signed for Oldham RLFC in the RFL Championship on a 1-year deal.